 Other Professional or Scholarly Activity

 In addition to radio and public appearances, Shuster has contributed to Public Seminar, the Los Angeles Review of Books, The Jewish Forward, Aeon, Culture on the Edge, The Moth Chase, and Four by Three Magazine.

 Here is a recent interview at the American Philosophical Association blog.
 And here is a recent appearance on local NPR (WYPR) talking about television and religion.
-Finally, here's a podcast of me talking about my latest book, New Television: The Aesthetics and Politics of a Genre at the New Books Network.
+Finally, here's a podcast of about his last monograph, New Television: The Aesthetics and Politics of a Genre, at the New Books Network.